 Components of Job Description

-The components of Job description are as following:
+The components of the Job description are as follows:

 - Job Title is the name of the post vacant

 - Job Location describes the area selected by the company where the candidate will be posted after selection.

 - Role refers to the arena of work and how the responsibilities are to be fulfilled.

 - Responsibilities and Duties is a list of various job-related activities which the candidate is supposed to perform after selection.